 However, unlike ticks, you aren’t likely to encounter them outside your home.
 They spend most of their lives within carpets, walls and usually only come out when it’s warm.

-Carpet beetles like to eat the natural fibers that make up your carpeting, wool textiles, and other household items.
+Carpet beetles like to eat the natural fibers made of carpeting, wool textiles, and other household items.
 If you’re looking at your carpet and wondering what the little white spots are that you see, they could be a carpet beetle.

 Spider beetles are a type of sap-feeding pest.
 They’re usually found in the grass or on the outside house.
 They’re about 1/2-inches long and have a long slender body, making them easy to identify.